Lavagna support the following databases:

 When using MySql, for ensuring a good full text search experience, it’s advisable to set in the MySql configuration file:

-The default 4 minimal word length can be problematic for searching 3 letters acronyms.
+The default minimal word length (4) and the stopwords can be problematic for searching acronyms or short words.

 Additionally, when creating the database, it must ensured that utf-8 is used everywhere: